GonzalezMan4011/iPod_iOS4_App_Remade/README.md

 # iPod
+# NOTE: I have stop working on this fork now that for some reason, the original project has been abandoned to the point where it has been completely deleted.
+Might make my own with my own code in the future but yeah.
+Here for archiving purposes only.

 ## A modern recreation of the iPod app from iOS 4

 > This project is currently under heavy work and is not fully functional.
 You can still test builds by downloading from [GitHub Actions (nightly.link)](https://nightly.link/llsc12/iPod/workflows/build/main/iPod).